Archmonger/Conreq/README.md

 ## Notice - July 11th, 2022

-Conreq is currently undergoing a architectural shift.
+Conreq is currently undergoing an architectural shift.
 The biggest change will be the addditional of an app store for adding/removing features to Conreq.

 Included in the box will only be basic features such as user authentication/management.
 Features such as content requesting will be installable as apps.

 As such, in the future Conreq will be designated as a web app platform.

+See the [app store PR](https://github.com/Archmonger/Conreq/pull/69) for more details.

 ---